- About Us

 If you’re looking to test a great alternative to MailChimp, give Benchmark a try.

-Like MailChimp, the platform is completely free up-to 2,000 subscribers, but Benchmark offers 2,000 more emails per month for free than MailChimp.
+Like MailChimp, the platform is completely free up-to 2,000 subscribers, but Benchmark offers 250 emails per month for free.

 They also include some simple-to-use design tools to help you customize the look of your messages.